The 2013 Sloan-Swartz Meeting for Computational Neuroscience was held at Brandeis University on July 26-July 28, 2013 (view information).

 The Sloan-Swartz Center for Theoretical Neurobiology at Brandeis University is devoted to training predoctoral students and postdoctoral researchers with strong analytic and computational backgrounds to apply these skills to neuroscience.

-The five laboratories that form the core group of the Sloan-Swartz Center for Theoretical Neurobiology are exceptionally well unified in a common intellectual and training enterprise focused on how nervous system function arises from cellular and synaptic mechanisms.
+The four laboratories that form the core group of the Sloan-Swartz Center for Theoretical Neurobiology are exceptionally well unified in a common intellectual and training enterprise focused on how nervous system function arises from cellular and synaptic mechanisms.
 At the same time we draw heavily on our interactions with our colleagues on both the cellular and cognitive sides, forming a very tightly knit and interactive community.

 Within our research program we use theory for four basic purposes:

 - To develop and apply powerful theoretical tools for analyzing and interpreting experimental data.

 - To uncover the functional significance of cellular and synaptic properties.

 - To relate and contrast discoveries made on different systems or in different brain regions to reveal common mechanisms and unifying principles.

 - To make predictions that suggest directions for future experimentation.

 Sloan-Swartz trainees have made significant contributions in all four of these areas as well as performing the experiments upon which the theoretical work is based.
 Trainees are chosen from candidates with backgrounds in physics, mathematics, engineering, or computer science who wish to do research in neuroscience.
 Our goal is to ensure that, at the end of their training period, all trainees are capable of carrying out independent research on exciting and important topics in neuroscience, and can move smoothly between the theoretical and experimental approaches appropriate to the scientific question being addressed.

 We feel that the best of the next generation of neuroscience researchers will have such a combination of skills, and that our training program will provide the requisite education and experience to produce leaders in the neuroscience of the future